kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-17-1.png" width="672" />

 The seasonal pattern seems similar across airports, and summer months appear to be busier on average.
-Let's see how closely these patterns across airports are related to each other by focusing on a few summer months and overlying the line-graphs.
+Across these airports, let's see how closely these patterns are related to each other by focusing on a few summer months and making an overlap of the three line-graphs (EWR, JFK, and LGA).

 ```r